AbahGabriel/Bucket_Head_Album_Poster/README.md

 # BucketHead Album Poster
-Script that checks for new Buckethead albums and makes a post to the r/Buckethead subreddit when new albums are found.
+Script that checks for new Buckethead albums and makes a post to [r/Buckethead](https://www.reddit.com/r/Buckethead/) when new albums are found.

 ## Installation
 - Install Python.
 You can download it here https://www.python.org/downloads/ (Add to PATH during the installation).